 Where to stay in Siem Reap?
 Not an easy question to answer in a city with thousands of hotels, so we’ve selected our top picks across a range of categories, from the best boutique hotels to stylish resorts and luxury hotels.
 This is a very selective list of only the very best boutique sleeps, all tried and tested.

 Where to stay in Siem Reap is a tough decision, because there’s such an abundance of beautiful boutique hotels.
 While Siem Reap’s luxury hotels like Amansara, Raffles and Belmond’s La Residence are best known, Cambodia’s ‘temple town’ has plenty of lesser-known, smaller hotels, from chic boutique hotels and stylish resorts to atmospheric lodges that are hard to beat.

 From atmospheric traditional Khmer houses in tropical gardens to laidback resorts set amidst the rice paddies, here are our picks of where to stay in Siem Reap.

 Where to Stay in Siem Reap – Best Boutique Hotels, Stylish Resorts and Atmospheric Lodges

 Where to stay in Siem Reap should also be determined by the location.
 Close to the temples?
 Templation is perfect.
-Slap-bang in the heart of town?
-Hotel 1920 is for you.
-Within walking distance of Siem Reap’s historic centre, opt for Rambutan or Karavansara.
+Within walking distance of Siem Reap’s heart, opt for Rambutan.
 Happy to take tuk tuks everywhere?
-Natura, Navutu and Sojourn are lovely.
+Navutu and Sojourn are lovely.

 Many of the boutique hotels below offer similar levels of comfort and service to the luxury hotels, but are better value.
 Most hotels include breakfast and offer free Wi-Fi, and during the low season double room rates for entry level rooms can be found from as little as US$50 per night for some of these properties.
 Rates are higher in peak season from December through February.